matlab-actions/workflow-generator/README.md

-# Website for Generating a MATLAB workflow
+# Website for Generating a MATLAB Workflow

-The [GitHub Actions Workflow Generator for MATLAB](https://matlab-actions.github.io/workflow-generator/) website enables you to generate a starter GitHub Actions workflow file for your GitHub repository.
+The [GitHub Actions Workflow Generator for MATLAB](https://matlab-actions.github.io/workflow-generator/) website enables you to generate a starter GitHub&reg; Actions workflow for your GitHub repository that contains MATLAB&reg; code and Simulink&reg; models.

 ## Try It